dolthub/dolt/README.md

                  tag - Create, list, delete tags.
                blame - Show what revision and author last modified each row of a table. constraints - Commands for handling constraints.
-             migrate - Executes a repository migration to update to the latest format. read-tables - Fetch table(s) at a specific commit into a new dolt repo gc - Cleans up unreferenced data from the repository. filter-branch - Edits the commit history using the provided query.
+             migrate - Executes a database migration to use the latest Dolt data format. read-tables - Fetch table(s) at a specific commit into a new dolt repo gc - Cleans up unreferenced data from the repository. filter-branch - Edits the commit history using the provided query.